spotify/flink-on-k8s-operator/docs/python_guide.md

 # Running Python jobs using pyflink API with the Flink Operator

-This guide provides how to start a job with a python application using pyflink that is unnecessary to deploy Apache Beam.
+This guide demonstrates how to start a job with a python application using pyFlink without deploying Apache Beam

 ## Prerequisites

-Apache Flink is not officially providing any dockerfile including python, you should deploy a dockerfile to pull it into k8s pod.
+Apache Flink does not provide any official docker images for pyFlink, you will need to build and host your own image.
+A sample docker file is provided in `images/flink/python.Dockerfile`

+Alternatively:

-1. Build a Dockerfile: please follow [DockerSetup#enableing-python](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/resource-providers/standalone/docker/#enabling-python) in the flink docs
+1. Create your own Dockerfile: please follow [DockerSetup#enableing-python](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/resource-providers/standalone/docker/#enabling-python) in the flink docs
 2. Deploy the Dockerfile to any docker registry

 ## Starting a job with a python file

-You can start a job with a python file by specifying the `.spec.job.pythonFile` property and changing the `.spec.image.name` to yours.
-The `.spec.job.pythonFile` is transformed to `python` as an argument in the flink command.
+You can start a job with a python file by specifying the `.spec.job.pyFile` property.
+The `.spec.job.pyFile` is transformed to `python` as an argument in the flink command.

+Make sure you update `.spec.image.name` to point to your pyFlink Docker Image and registry.

 ```yaml
 apiVersion: flinkoperator.k8s.io/v1beta1